nharren/ExtendedDateTimeFormat/README.md

 ## Contributing

 To get an overview of the basic structure of this library, see the "Primary Classes" diagram in the "Diagrams" folder.

-A list of things you can do to help improve this library can be found in "Roadmap.txt" in the "Roadmap" folder.

-Alternatively, if you see something you would like to fix or a feature you would like to implement, feel free to do so.
+To see which features are in line to be implemented, see "Roadmap.txt" in the "Roadmap" folder.
+If you decide you would like to contribute, you can contact me at the email address on my profile page.

 ## License